sureshrgmi/Leisure_Hubs/Readme.md

 ### Visualization
 Performing the visualization of the data utilizing the spatial, sentiment and temporal features and gathering the information from the data.

+The reports are generated using PowerBI and the screenshots of the report are here.
+[Link](Reports)

 ### Recommendation
 Making recommendations based on the analysis result to the relevant stakeholders such as small businesses, startups, local council and tourism organizations.